 Additionally, the NDIS required the impossible.
 They agreed that my house was not suitable.
 They agreed that it would be cheaper to move than fully adapt my old home.
 But, to fund some of the moving expenses, they required a full OT assessment on the new property.
-Given that there is a 4-month wait on OT reports, this was impossible.
+Given that there is a four-month wait on OT reports, this was impossible.
 Also, you can’t claim the expenses retrospectively.

 They had me locked up.
 I couldn’t fight anymore.
-At this point, the NDIS had caused me more grief that it had been worth.
+At this point, the NDIS had caused me more grief than it had been worth.
 My physical condition had deteriorated further and I just didn’t need the mental and emotional stress of fighting for help.

 May 2018 – 18 months since plan approved

 I moved into my new house.
 It was far more accessible, despite being 2 stories.
-I installed a stair lift at my own expense.
+I installed a stairlift at my own expense.

 My third review was approved, allowing me to make some minor home modifications.
 My wheelchair was ordered.

 My OT, feeling empathy for me as she’d watched in horror the nightmare that was my NDIS experience, squeezed me in to her incredibly busy schedule for a home assessment.
-She fast tracked the quotes and pushed hard for the wheelchair.
+She fast-tracked the quotes and pushed hard for the wheelchair.